gregp203/SIPlogTwo/README.md

 # SIPlogTwo
-Log reader for "tcpdump -i any -nn -A -tttt port 5060" stdout type of SIP message logs.
+Log reader for `tcpdump -i any -nn -A -tttt port 5060` stdout type of SIP message logs.

 Requires .NET Framework 4.5